-If RStudio Workbench is configured to run sessions locally, there is an installation utility provided by RStudio Workbench for a one-line install, including R and Python extensions.
+- If RStudio Workbench is configured to run sessions locally, there is an installation utility provided by RStudio Workbench for a one-line install, including R and Python extensions.

-If RStudio Workbench is configured to use an external resource manager like Kubernetes or Slurm, the VS Code executable must be installed into the relevant containers or Slurm nodes.
+- If RStudio Workbench is configured to use an external resource manager like Kubernetes or Slurm, the VS Code executable must be installed into the relevant containers or Slurm nodes.

-please see the RStudio Workbench Professional Edition Admin
+The procedures for installing and configuring VS Code in RStudio Workbench, please see the RStudio Workbench Professional Edition Admin Guide.

 - In versions of RStudio below 1.4, this state was maintained in the

 - Starting in RStudio Workbench 1.4, this data now lives in the

 ~/.local/share/rstudiodirectory, and this location is configurable.

-We strongly recommend that the data in this folder be used by the IDE alone and not manually accessed.
+We strongly recommend that the data in this folder be used by the IDE alone, and not manually accessed.

-For most RStudio Workbench installations, the migration will be automatic and invisible to users and administrators.
+- For most RStudio Workbench installations, the migration will be automatic and invisible to users and administrators.

-In some configurations, RStudio Workbench administrators may wish to move this data somewhere else if space is limited on the drive with user home directories.
+- In some configurations, RStudio Workbench administrators may wish to move this data somewhere else if space is limited on the drive with user home directories.

-If you wish to return the data to its prior location, or to move the data location somewhere else, the
+- If you wish to return the data to its prior location, or to move the data location somewhere else, the

 RSTUDIO_DATA_HOMEenvironment variables in the service definition can be configured.